monish-siva/SYSC4806/README.md

 - Able to view all the perks
 - HTML for Upvoting/Downvoting/Search perks exists, but the functionality is not fully completed yet
 - All model classes are tested
-- Svelte research has been done, and video has been started
 - Able to view list of Products
 - Able to view perks associated with Products